Apple Scanner

 To control the scanner, it came with both AppleScan and HyperScan, the latter allowed users to scan directly from within HyperCard.
 Later, only AppleScan was offered.

+Many internal components are branded "Toshiba" and "TEC", suggesting that the OEM of the Apple Scanner was Toshiba TEC.

 The scanner was upgraded to the short-lived Apple OneScanner in 1991 with 256 levels of grey.